BatetDev/top-project-todo-list/README.md

 ## About

-A simple todo list application created as part of The Odin Project's JavaScript course.
+A basic todo list application created as part of The Odin Project's JavaScript course.
 The project emphasizes object-oriented programming principles, modern JavaScript features, and local storage integration.

 ### Key Features